brycewray/hugo-site/content/posts/2022/06/using-icloud-mail-custom-domain-following-up/index.md

 description: "What happened when I moved my main email address to iCloud Mail."
 author: Bryce Wray
 date: 2022-06-19T11:27:00-05:00
-lastmod: 2022-07-22T22:16:00-05:00
+lastmod: 2022-08-30T13:39:00-05:00
 #initTextEditor: iA Writer
 discussionId: "2022-06-using-icloud-mail-custom-domain-following-up"
 ---

 Here's how I ended my [initial "Using iCloud Mail with a custom domain" post](/posts/2022/06/using-icloud-mail-custom-domain/):

 > It remains to be seen whether I'll also switch my *other* [email] address, the Big Kahuna that serves me in all aspects of life *other than* interactions with you folks who kindly visit this website.
 As you can well imagine, it will depend in great measure on how things go with this first one.
-I have a few months before my FastMail subscription would auto-renew, so I'll have plenty of time to make a reasoned evaluation and act accordingly.
+I have a few months before my Fastmail subscription would auto-renew, so I'll have plenty of time to make a reasoned evaluation and act accordingly.
 >
 > I'll let you know how it goes.